Ageing and sexing details:

 Photo by Marie-Anne

-The primary coverts are fairly broad and rounded, and are relatively
+The outer primaries are broad and rounded, and the primary coverts are rounded and

 Photo by Marie-Anne